-PhD defense, Natalia TOMASHENKO
+PhD defence, Natalia TOMASHENKO

 Title of PhD defense : Speaker adaptation of deep neural network acoustic models using Gaussian mixture model framework in automatic speech recognition systems.